nmtrang29/blog/src/content/posts/schoolofma.md

 During the course, we learned about:
 - Various types of supervised ML (classification, regression and dynamic time wrapping) using [ml5.js](https://ml5js.org/)
 - Sending and receiving OSC messages via [Wekinator](http://www.wekinator.org/) using Processing and Openframeworks to create interactive applications
 - Generative models.
-Preparing datasets and training custom models on [Paperspace](https://www.paperspace.com/)
+Preparing datasets and training custom models using [Paperspace](https://www.paperspace.com/)

 Here are some of the experiment from that course and the year that followed: